100 Photos That Kids Born After 2000 Will Never Understand

 Outside of counting rain drops and telephone poles, this was the only form of amusement on long road trips.

-For a brief moment in a deliriously innocent pre-9/11 period in American history—when *NSYNC (above) reigned supreme and Jim Carrey was a serious film actor—it was the norm for men to put the styling equivalent of cupcake icing in their hair.
+For a brief moment in a deliriously innocent pre-9/11 period in American history—when *NSYNC (above) reigned supreme and Jim Carrey was a serious film actor, thanks to The Truman Show—it was the norm for men to put the styling equivalent of cupcake icing in their hair.
 What a time to be alive!
-And for more on the go-go ’90s, don’t miss these 30 Hilarious Jokes from the 1990s That Will Stoke Your Nostalgia.

-Remembering to Rewind Your Blockbuster Rental VHS Tapes Before Returning Them (1990s)
+Remembering to Rewind Your Blockbuster Tapes Before Returning Them (1990s)

 Doodling This “S” Over and Over Again (1990s)